For the twelfth day in a row, the cicadas were deafening.

 Sherlock watched it bring itself at ease, smiling slightly.
 Then he drew out a notepad and pen and, from memory, began to scribble the specifics:

 He'd keep this one alive.
 Cicadas only lived a few weeks, anyway; there'd be plenty of opportunity to pin it to an identification card when it died of natural causes.
 Besides, he wanted to experiment with how cicadas reacted to noises at various different frequencies, and to examine the limitations of their sight.
 So far, his experiments in this area had been disappointing, and it had only been the night before, smoking by the open window in his bedroom and letting the briny sea breeze wash over him like a hot wave, that he'd wondered if they were worth the effort after all.

 But under magnification...

 Anything was fascinating under magnification, whether it was a human fingerprint, a drop of blood or the crystallised wings of a cicada.
 It was all a matter of perspective.
-Magnification opened up vistas of possibility and imagination most ordinary idiots had never even dreamed of, something beyond the limits of the frustratingly weak human eye.
+Magnification opened up vistas of possibility and imagination most idiots had never even dreamed of; something beyond the weakness of the human eye.

-Perhaps it was that cicadas were of more value dead than alive, like some people Sherlock had known.
-Either way, this beautiful blue creature was probably going to test itself against that theory by giving itself an early death, bashing itself against the glass walls of the terrarium.
+Perhaps cicadas were of more value dead than alive, like some people Sherlock had known.
+This beautiful blue creature was probably going to test itself against that theory by giving itself an early death, bashing itself against the glass walls of the terrarium.